 That’s the standard repayment schedule for most student loans.
 And for those who defer or who have more than one loan to pay off for their college education, it can take much longer—up to 25 years with the extended payment plan.

-But some people simply ain’t got time for that.
-They want to be out of debt—now.
+But some people want to be out of debt right now.
 Or decidedly before a decade (or three) has passed.
-They’re people like these creative grads—all they needed was a couple of years and a little ingenuity to become completely student-loan debt-free.
+They’re people like these grads—all they needed was a couple of years and a little ingenuity to find creative ways to be completely student-loan debt-free.

 A Man … and His Van